Petros Karavitis: Club career

 Karavitis began his football career in 1966 at his hometown club, Chaidari.

-He transferred to the youth team of Olympiacos for a fee of 30,000 drachmas in 1968.
-In December 1970, manager Lakis Petropoulos promoted Karavitis to the first team, in which he remained a regular in several roles for ten years.
-He won four Greek Championships and three Greek Cups with Olympiacos, including two domestic doubles in 1973 and 1975.
+He was transferred to the youth team of Olympiacos for a fee of 30,000 drachmas in 1968.
+In December 1970, manager Lakis Petropoulos promoted Karavitis to the men's team, where he remained a regular in several roles for ten years.
+He won four Greek Championships and three Greek Cups, including two domestic doubles in 1973 and 1975.
 In December 1980, Karavitis left the club after the then president, Stavros Daifas did not proceed in renewing his contract.

-Thus, Karavitis signed for AEK Athens.
+Thus, on 17 December 1980 Karavitis signed for AEK Athens.
 During his one-and-a-half-year spell at AEK, Karavitis was used as a regular.
 On 25 April 1982, in AEK's away match against Panserraikos, he was sent off alongside Mojaš Radonjić for insulting the referee.
 As a result, he was punished with a 19-match ban, which combined with his age, led to his departure from the club.
-In December 1982, Karavitis signed for Proodeftiki, where he played for one and a half season.
+On 11 December 1982, Karavitis signed for Proodeftiki, where he played for one and a half season.
 In 1984, Karavitis returned to Chaidari as a player-manager, and finished his playing career in 1986.